Business ethics: Overview

 Economist Milton Friedman wrote that corporate executives' "responsibility ... generally will be to make as much money as possible while conforming to their basic rules of the society, both those embodied in law and those embodied in ethical custom".
 Friedman also said, "the only entities who can have responsibilities are individuals ...
 A business cannot have responsibilities.
 So the question is, do corporate executives, provided they stay within the law, have responsibilities in their business activities other than to make as much money for their stockholders as possible?
 And my answer to that is, no, they do not."
 This view is known as the Friedman doctrine.
 A multi-country 2011 survey found support for this view among the "informed public" ranging from 30 to 80%.
 Ronald Duska and Jacques Cory have described Friedman's argument as consequentialist or utilitarian rather than pragmatic: Friedman's argument implies that unrestrained corporate freedom would benefit the most people in the long term.
-Duska argued that Friedman failed to differentiate two very different aspects of business: (1) the motive of individuals, who are generally motivated by profit to participate in business, and (2) the socially sanctioned purpose of business, or the reason why people allow businesses to exist, which is to provide goods and services to people.
+Duska argued that Friedman failed to differentiate between two very different aspects of business: (1) the motive of individuals, who are generally motivated by profit to participate in business, and (2) the socially sanctioned purpose of business, or the reason why people allow businesses to exist, which is to provide goods and services to people.
 So Friedman was wrong that making a profit is the only concern of business, Duska argued.

 Peter Drucker once said, "There is neither a separate ethics of business nor is one needed", implying that standards of personal ethics cover all business situations.
 However, Drucker in another instance said that the ultimate responsibility of company directors is not to harm—primum non nocere.

 Philosopher and author Ayn Rand has put forth her idea of rational egoism, which also applies to business ethics.
 She stresses that the position of the entrepreneur, who has to be responsible for his own happiness and the business is a means to said happiness, where the entrepreneur is not required to serve the interest of anyone else and no one is entitled to his/her work.

-Another view of business is that it must exhibit corporate social responsibility (CSR): an umbrella term indicating that an ethical business must act as a responsible citizen of the communities in which it operates even at the cost of profits or other goals.
+Another view of business is that it must exhibit corporate social responsibility (CSR): an umbrella term indicating that an ethical business must act as a responsible citizen of the communities in which it operates, even at the cost of profits or other goals.
 In the US and most other nations, corporate entities are legally treated as persons in some respects.
 For example, they can hold title to property, sue and be sued and are subject to taxation, although their free speech rights are limited.
 This can be interpreted to imply that they have independent ethical responsibilities.
 Duska argued that stakeholders expect a business to be ethical and that violating that expectation must be counterproductive for the business.